GfSE/SAF-Specification/stakeholders.md

 * What are the inputs to a critical function?
 * What are the planned architectural means for risk mitigation?
 * What are the scenarios a system function is utilized in?
+* What conceptual items (energy, material, information, etc.) are exchanged within the system?

+  ***Rationale:  In my role, I use them as basis for understanding interfaces on logical level.***
 * What is the flow of critical information and data through the system?
 * What is the necessary response time for an interface or a service?
 * What is the physical breakdown of the system?